MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

     :::image type="content" source="media/tutorial/advanced-forms-create-step-forms.png" alt-text="Active Advanced Forms inside the Portal Management App.":::

     > [!TIP]
-    > Create a form for each step that requires data to created or updated.
+    > - Create a form for each step that requires data to created or updated.
 Alternatively, you can create a series of form tabs for each step.
+    > - To display columns in the advanced form but not allow users to update, configure the columns to be read-only when creating the forms.

 1. Publish your forms.